jdulay91/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. you can use `useRouteMatch` instead of <Route> by supplying specific params. also UseRouteMatch is good so that you can have access to its match data

 1. How would you explain form validation to someone who has never programmed before?
+Checking if the information passed in is the correct info

-1. In 1-2 sentences, define end to end testing.
+1. In 1-2 sentences, define end to end testing. end to end testing is basically using a program to test your whole app for edge cases wherein it might fail

 ## Instructions